 You can speed up the recovery process by reducing your stress, practicing relaxed breathing, increasing your rest and relaxation, and not worrying about your hot flashes anxiety symptom.
 Sure, they can be bothersome and annoying, but again, when your body has recovered from an active stress response and/or sustained stress, this symptom will completely disappear.

-If you are having difficulty containing your worry, you may want to connect with one of our anxiety disorder therapists, coaches, or counselors.
-Working with an experienced anxiety disorder therapist, coach, or counselor is the most effective way to overcome what seems like uncontrollable anxiety.
+If you are having difficulty with troublesome worry, you might want to connect with one of our recommended anxiety disorder therapists.
+Working with an experienced anxiety disorder therapist is the most effective way to overcome what seems like uncontrollable anxiety.